PlagueHO/Powershell/ACLReportTools/README.md

 3. ...
 Sometime later ...
 4. Import the baseline ACL Report from a stored file.
 5. Produce a ACL Difference report comparing the imported baseline ACL Report with the current ACL state of the Folders or Shares.
+6. Optionally export the ACL Difference report as HTML.
-6. Repeat from step 1.
+7. Repeat from step 1.

 The above process could be easily automated in many ways (Task Scheduler is suggested).